"Come now, Beaker, this won't hurt a bit!"

 Bunsen's face is perfect, from his devilish grin to his flat little nose.
 His ears stick out on the sides of his head, and his eyes are non-existent.
 His glasses aren't removable, and will break if you try to force them.
 Besides, it wouldn't be cool to leave poor myopic Bunsen unable to see.

 Bunsen comes with some accessories that are perfect for stocking the Labs.
-The one you'll notice first is the giant metal rabbit, looking like it was crafted from real steel plates.
+The one you'll notice first is the giant metal rabbit (from the "Magnetic Carrots" segment), looking like it was crafted from real steel plates.
 The sculptors remembered to include every little rivet, and there are colored lights on its chest.
 The rabbit moves at the neck, ankles, shoulders and hips, and there's a moveable lever on the side of its head.
 It's nearly as tall as its creator, and technological enough to fit in with even the most advanced gorilla detector.